GeoJSON Renderer¶

 The GeoJSON renderer supports JSONP.
 The renderer indeed checks if there’s a

-parameter in the query string, and if there’s one it wraps the response in a JavaScript call and sets the response content type totext/javascript
+callbackparameter in the query string, and if there’s one it wraps the response in a JavaScript call and sets the response content type totext/javascript.The application developer can also specify the name of the JSONP callback parameter, using this:

 from papyrus.renderers import GeoJSON config.add_renderer('geojson', GeoJSON(jsonp_param_name='cb'))